-- (1) (4) The relevant mapping of these areas including an updated and consolidated spatial framework map is to be included within supplementary guidance. - \The following Interim Spatial Framework Maps provide some strategic guidance on the relevant areas but must be read in conjunction with paragraphs 4.92 and 4.93 above and the relevant detailed mapping to be included in supplementary guidance.
-This mapping will be consolidated and revised to provide an updated spatial framework within the LDP at the earliest possible opportunity. - 2.2 In some areas the potential for further development of turbines is becoming increasingly limited by cumulative effects.
-The DGWLCS provides further guidance as to where these opportunities are becoming limited and also identifies the areas that still have opportunities and potential for different scales of wind energy developments. - 2.3 It must be recognised that no area within the region is completely unconstrained and Chapter 3 indicates the various issues to be taken into account.
-Constraints identified through these factors may limit or curtail development of a particular site.
-Similarly there may be ways to mitigate against the constraints that are identified at a particular site and therefore such constraints may not prevent development of the site.
-Each proposal will need to be considered on a case by case basis.
+- Acceptability will be determined through an assessment of the details of the proposal including its benefits and the extent to which environmental and cumulative impacts can be addressed satisfactorily. - The Spatial Framework Map relates to one turbine or more over 20 metres. - 2.2 SPP requires authorities to set out a spatial framework identifying those areas that are likely to be most appropriate for onshore wind farms as a guide for developers and communities.
+This spatial framework is contained within LDP2. - 2.3 In some areas the potential for further development of turbines is becoming increasingly limited by cumulative effects.
+The DGWLCS provides further guidance as to where these opportunities are becoming limited and also identifies the areas that still have opportunities and potential for different scales of development. - 2.4 No area within the region is completely unconstrained (this includes "Group 3" areas in the Spatial Framework) and Chapter 3 of this guidance indicates the various factors to be taken into account when proposals are assessed.
+Constraints identified through these factors may limit or curtail development of a particular site or at a particular scale.
+However, there may be ways to mitigate against these constraints such that potential development of a site becomes acceptable.
+Each proposal will need to be considered on a case by case basis in the light of circumstances prevailing at the time of determination.